manyaa-fr/Ecommerce-Follow-Along/README.md

 - Implemented basic error handling middleware to catch and log errors.
 - Added error responses for invalid routes and server errors.

-### Updated README
-- Added this section to document the progress made in Milestone 3.

-# Milestone 4: User Model, Controller, and File Uploads 🚀

-## Learning Goals 🎯
-By the end of this milestone, you will:
-1. **Create a User Model**: Design a blueprint for storing user data in the database.
-2. **Create a User Controller**: Manage user data operations (e.g., adding a new user, fetching user information).
-3. **Enable and Configure Multer**: Implement file upload functionality for user-uploaded files (e.g., profile pictures).
-4. **Update the README File**: Document your progress and changes.

----

-## Steps Completed ✅

-### 1. User Model
-- Created a **User Schema** using Mongoose to define the structure of user data.
-- Included fields such as `name`, `email`, `password`, and `profilePicture`.
-- Added validation rules (e.g., required fields, unique email).

 --

 # Milestone 4: User Model, Controller, and File Uploads 🚀